 Salvi, C., & Bowden, E. The link between risk taking and problem solving.
 (Submitted).

 Salvi, C., Conrardy, R., McKinley, R., Bikson, M., Beeman M., and Grafman, J. Right temporal transcranial direct current stimulation improves insight problem solving.
 (Submitted).

-Cohen-Zimerman, S., Salvi, C., Krueger, F., Gordon, B. and Grafman J. Intelligence Across the Seventh Decade in Patients with Brain Injuries Acquired in Young Adulthood (Submitted under invited request, now under review).
+Cohen-Zimerman, S., Salvi, C., Krueger, F., Gordon, B. and Grafman J. (2018).
+Intelligence Across the Seventh Decade in Patients with Brain Injuries Acquired in Young Adulthood.
+Trends in Neuroscience and Education.
+13, 1-7.

 Cristofori, I., Salvi, C., Beeman, M. & Grafman, J. (2018).
 The Effects of Expected Reward on Creative Problem Solving.
 Cognitive, Affective, & Behavioral Neuroscience.
 Cognitive, Affective, & Behavioral Neuroscience.1-7.

 Salvi, C., Costantini, G., Pace, A. & Palmiero (2018).
 Validation of the Italian Remote Associate Task.
 Jurnal of Creative Behavior.
 1-13.
 10.1002/jocb.345.